WriggleYang/winnut/README.md

         Type (without quotes) "net stop WinNutUpsMon" and press enter or use the GUI services manager from the control panel.

-OTHER NOTES:
+Other notes:
 ============
--> Under Windows 9x, the WinNUTUpsMon will not show up as a running process when you press
-   <CTRL><ALT><DEL> as it is registered as a background process so it doesn't get killed
-   when a user logs out.
+Under Windows 9x, the WinNUTUpsMon will not show up as a running process when you press <CTRL><ALT><DEL> as it is registered as a background process so it doesn't get killed when a user logs out.
 Under NT/2000, if WinNUT is run in application mode, it will get killed when the user who started it logs out (I don't think there's any way around this under NT).
 Use the service version if you want it to run all the time.

 There are several configuration variables that WinNUT ignores.
 The following are ignored

-SHUTDOWNCMD
+- SHUTDOWNCMD
-POWERDOWNFLAG
+- POWERDOWNFLAG

 Using net send

   If you would like to use net send to send messages under NT/2000:
   I would suggest using a batch file as the command and placing the net send command in it, as I don't think the current launch command can deal with passing the parameters.

 Note: the net command is a  console command, so for every message it sends, it will briefly  popup a command window on the screen that may take focus away from  the current app - I haven't found any way around this (if you know,  please tell me).

-UNINSTALLING:
+Uninstalling:
 =============

-Use the uninstaller in the Start->Programs->WinNUT menu OR
+- Use the uninstaller in the Start->Programs->WinNUT menu
-Use the Add/Remove programs tool under the control panel
+- Use the Add/Remove programs tool under the control panel

-The upsmon.conf will be left in the program folder in case you are uninstalling for an upgrade
+The `upsmon.conf` will be left in the program folder in case you are uninstalling for an upgrade

-If for any reason this should fail, here's the old info on manual removal
+If for any reason this should fail, here's the old info on manual removal:

 Launch the configuration tool
-  ->Stop WinNut
+ - Stop WinNut
   - Under Windows 9x/ME
-    -> uncheck the automatic startup box
+    - uncheck the automatic startup box
   - Under Windows NT/2000/XP(whistler)
-    -> uncheck the run as service
+    - uncheck the run as service

 Note the path to the log file, config file, and the executables Close the configuration tool

-Using regedit remove \HKEY_LOCAL_MACHINE\Software\WinNUT and all it's subkeys
+Using regedit remove `\HKEY_LOCAL_MACHINE\Software\WinNUT` and all it's subkeys.

 If you are under windows NT/2000 Use regedit to remove the following key
   \\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\EventLog\Application\WinNutUPSMon
   NOTE: Removing this key will cause the application event logger to not recognize WinNUT events in the application log.
 I've not seen this cause any real problems thus far though.

 Delete the WinNUT program directory (if you unzipped the WinNUT stuff in a directory by itself) Delete the logfile and config file (if they were not in the WinNUT directory)